The doctor asks: “Do you have a cough?”

-While most of us experience a normal cough from time to time, other coughs could indicate a medical condition.
+While most of us experience this explosive respiratory expulsion from time to time, other coughs could indicate a medical condition.

 Allergies or laryngitis can cause a dry cough, but it’s more often a symptom of an upper respiratory infection.
 Additionally, it may linger for weeks after an infection has passed.

-Dry cough, accompanied by fever and shortness of breath, is a tell-tale sign of COVID-19 as well.
+When accompanied by fever and shortness of breath, dry coughing is a tell-tale sign of COVID-19 as well.